 The Garhwali Mess is a heritage building that is one of the most visited tourist attractions in Lansdowne.
 This building was constructed by the British in 1888.
 Although the name has stuck, the building is today a museum that consists of antiques, animal skins, and hunting trophies.
 One of the unique attractions here is a directional dial that consists of symbolic arrows pointing out the route towards Nandadevi, Chaukhamba, Kamet, and other peaks of the Himalayan range.

 The mess is open from 9:00 am to 7:00 pm on all days except Sunday.

 The only functional church in Lansdowne, this church was established in 1936.
 The church opened its doors to the faithful in the year 1937.
 Post-independence the church was in a state of abandonment till 1951.
 Even after this, the church was not being used for prayers till 1983 when it was finally reopened for prayers.
 The gorgeous interiors and the beautiful surroundings near the church attracts devotees and tourists.
 The colonial architecture of the church is also another highlight and talking point among tourists.

 St. Mary’s Church is an Anglican church that was built in 1895 and later converted into a museum in 1947.
-The stained window panes and the Victorian architecture of the church stands out for visitors.
+The stained window panes and the Victorian architecture of the church stand out for visitors.

 The church is one of the best places to see in Lansdowne and is situated near the Tip-In-Top Hill Point.
 Worth noting here is the picture gallery and a 10-minute documentary that talks about the history of Lansdowne and the Garhwal Rifles.
 The museum is open only on weekends.